-- 1. the basic algebra rules for complex numbers, including complex conjugation. - 2. how to graph or sketch a region described by an equation (exercise 1.7.7) - 3. how to convert between the Cartesian and polar forms of complex numbers. - 4. how to use Demoivre's formula and/or the complex exponential to work with complex numbers in polar form. - 5. how to compute powers and roots - 6. how to categorize sets in the plane (open, closed, etc.) - 7. how to decompose complex valued functions into real and imaginary parts - 8. how to determine the image of a set under a complex mapping. - 9. the definition of convergence of a sequence and how to use it to prove a basic convergence result (exercise 2.2.4 for example). - 10. the definition of the limit of a function and how to use it to prove a basic limit or continuity result (exercise 2.2.14 for example). - 11. the limit definition of continuity. - 12. what it means for a function to be differentiable, analytic, entire, and the derivative rules mentioned so far. - 13. how to use the Cauchy-Riemann equations to prove (or disprove) differentiability.
+- 1. the basic algebra rules for complex numbers, including complex conjugation. - 2. how to graph or sketch a region described by an equation (exercise 1.2.7) - 3. how to convert between the Cartesian and polar forms of complex numbers. - 4. how to use Demoivre's formula and/or the complex exponential to work with complex numbers in polar form. - 5. how to compute powers and roots - 6. how to categorize sets in the plane (open, closed, etc.) - 7. how to decompose complex valued functions into real and imaginary parts - 8. how to determine the image of a set under a complex mapping. - 9. the concept of convergence of a sequence and how to determine the limit of a sequence. - 10. the concept of the limit of a function and how to use it to prove a basic limit or continuity result (exercise 2.2.14 for example). - 11. the limit definition of continuity.

+- 12. what it means for a function to be differentiable, analytic, entire, and the derivative rules mentioned so far. - 13. how to use the Cauchy-Riemann equations to prove (or disprove) differentiability.